-Wendy is an artist living and working in Whitstable, Kent.
-Her background is in fine art with an emphasis on sculpture.
-Previously, Wendy’s work used steel and rubber to create hefty, industrial pieces for installations and single exhibits.
+I am an artist living and working in Whitstable, Kent.
+My background is in fine art with an emphasis on sculpture.
+Previously, my work used steel and rubber to create hefty, industrial pieces for installations and single exhibits.

-The following pictures show the installations she created for her degree show at the University of the Creative Arts, Canterbury.
-Since then, she has used a variety of materials and techniques to make smaller experimental structures that have a more organic, personal quality, yet retain her bold and alternative style.
-Wendy’s sculptures are unique pieces and are available to buy.
+The following pictures show the installations I created for my degree show at the University of the Creative Arts, Canterbury.
+Since then, I have used a variety of materials and techniques to make smaller experimental structures that have a more organic, personal quality, yet retain my bold and alternative style.
+My sculptures are unique pieces and are available to buy.

-More recently Wendy’s focus has been on contemporary, handmade jewellery that again uses rubber from repurposed cycle inner tubes.
-Her jewellery is striking and bold, and ranges from statement pieces to alternative/punky and Boho-chic items.
-She also creates simpler designs for everyday street wear that would complement most styles of clothing, and still be very distinctive.
+More recently my focus has been on contemporary, handmade jewellery that again uses rubber from repurposed cycle inner tubes.
+The result is Banshee Artwear, a collection of exclusive wearable art that's striking and bold.
+The jewellery ranges from statement pieces to alternative/punky and Boho-chic items.
+I also create simpler designs for everyday street wear that would complement most styles of clothing, and still be very distinctive.

 Rubber has many fascinating properties.
 I particularly like that it can be manipulated and woven to create form.
 The act of weaving enables me to incorporate other materials and objects that can shape, even change, a final piece.
 This constant evaluation means that nothing is predetermined; there is always something to be found in the process that informs my next piece of work.